Urkaz/UnusedNodeCleaner/README.md

 ## Changelog

+**Version 2.4**
+- Bug Fixes:
+   - Project-wide cleaning crashes related to "Conduit" and "Transition" graphs from State Machine graphs.
+   - State Machine "State Alias" nodes are handled correctly now.
+   - Fixed a build warning related to the "EnvironmentQueryEditor" plugin.

 **Version 2.3**
 - New:
    - Project-wide cleaning: A new option is available in the Right-click menu from the Content Browser to clean the graphs of multiple assets at once.